 I devised a plan of recovery for him and he got back the use of his arms, particularly his elbows.
 As the pain sub-sided and he started exercising after a little while, his whole demeanour and life improved.

+True Leaders develop Leaders.
 Here we have former Australian Rugby Wallaby Captain – Mr Phil Waugh, allowing himself to be led and coached to help him, help himself … find his best self.
+Leaders have belief, they have faith but most importantly … they have hope.
+That tomorrow will be better than today.

 As you know, ‘knowing is one thing, doing is another.’
 A wise man once told me that ‘elephants don’t bite, mosquitoes do!”.
 It really does apply in this case and in many things in life, where too much of a good thing can be bad for you.